-- Whether you fear collection actions, because workplace plans provide creditor protection that IRA’s don’t
+- Whether you fear collection actions, because workplace retirement plans provide creditor protection that IRAs don’t

-- Quality of your new company’s retirement plan versus your former plan in terms of investment options, fees and whether or not loans are permitted
+- The quality of your new company’s retirement plan versus your former plan in terms of investment options, fees and whether loans are permitted

-- Options available to you in an IRA outside of your employer’s plan
+- Investment options available to you in an IRA outside of your employer’s plan

-The good news is that you do not have to make any decisions about your existing 401(k) immediately.
+The good news is that you don’t have to make any decisions about your existing 401(k) immediately.
 You may want to speak with a financial advisor first to discuss your options.